neticdk/k8s-workshop/README.md

 ### Kubernetes CLI
 The `kubectl` cli allows access to interact with the Kubernetes cluster.
 This can be installed from package managers.

+### Conventions
+The `$`at the start of the command line is only there to illustrate that this is a command line command, the command you write is the not including the `$`.
+If you see commands like cat, they will only work on Mac, Linux, and in the windows linux subsystem, if you are on native windows you can try `type`, if you see curl

 **brew**